vanmars/portfolio/README.md

 Home Page
 * Make center text on homepage responsive for tablet and phone viewports.
-* Needs footer with contact info
+* Add footer with contact info

 About Me Page
-* (Carousel) Need to figure out how to best re-size responsive images on carousel.
-* (Carousel) Need to add more images to carousel
+* (Carousel) Add more images to carousel
-* Images on the rest of the page could use re-sizing tweaks

 Projects Page
-* Improve thumbnail image quality
+* Resize thumbnail on 'Language Suggester" project
 * Project buttons need responsive margins when scaled down to smaller viewports

-Overall
-* Check responsive of all pages for all screen sizes

 ## Support and Contact Details